MarksmanDynamics/Hooker/README.md

 ## Disclaimers

-> [!IMPORTANT]
-> **This code will _not_ recognize if your webhook is invalid**, so make sure you double check if you encounter any issues.
->   This issue will be patched in later updates

 Slight visual artifacts may appear, altering the UI.
 These usually should not interact with the code at all, so if you see something off you should be able to continue using Hooker just fine.
 In the case that the artifacts are really bad/annoying, you can simply restart the window and it should fix them.